Moyoshabz/Cervical_Cancer_Prediction/README.md

 Here is a break down of how the analysis went

-Programming langauge: R programming
+Programming langauge: Jupyter Notebook

-Platform: Jupyter Notebook
+Dataset: cervical_cancer.csv